Kentucky vs. Miami (FL) College Basketball Predictions & Picks - November 28

 Kentucky Performance Insights

-- The Wildcats have a +133 scoring differential, topping opponents by 22.1 points per game.
-They're putting up 94.3 points per game to rank fourth in college basketball and are allowing 72.2 per contest to rank 204th in college basketball.
+- The Wildcats' +133 scoring differential (outscoring opponents by 22.1 points per game) is a result of scoring 94.3 points per game (fourth in college basketball) while giving up 72.2 per outing (204th in college basketball).

-- The 35.7 rebounds per game Kentucky averages rank 89th in the country, and are 2.5 more than the 33.2 its opponents grab per contest.
+- Kentucky prevails in the rebound battle by an average of 2.5 boards.
+It is collecting 35.7 rebounds per game (89th in college basketball) compared to its opponents' 33.2 per outing.

-- Kentucky connects on 12.3 three-pointers per game (second-most in college basketball), 3.0 more than its opponents (9.3).
-It is shooting 42.5% from beyond the arc (fourth-best in college basketball) while allowing opponents to shoot 32.9%.
+- Kentucky makes 12.3 three-pointers per game (second-most in college basketball) while shooting 42.5% from deep (fourth-best in college basketball).
+It is making three more threes per outing than its opponents, who drain 9.3 per game while shooting 32.9%.

-- The Wildcats rank fifth in college basketball with 112.5 points scored per 100 possessions, and 124th in college basketball defensively with 86.1 points conceded per 100 possessions.
+- The Wildcats rank fifth in college basketball by averaging 112.5 points per 100 possessions on offense, and defensively are 124th in college basketball, allowing 86.1 points per 100 possessions.

-- Kentucky has committed 6.5 fewer turnovers per game than its opponents, averaging 8.2 (eighth in college basketball play) while forcing 14.7 (62nd in college basketball).

 Miami (FL) Performance Insights